fastpm/fastpm/README.rst

 Installation
 ------------

+Set up the compilers and location of files in Makefile.local.
+An example is provided in Makefile.local.example which shall work on a recent version of Fedora .

-First gsl.
-Most super-computing facility have these already installed.
+gsl : Most super-computing facility have these already installed.
+Locate the path.
+Point GSL_DIR to the installation dir.

-FFTW and PFFT are bundled and installed .
+pfft : bundled and installed automatically via

 .. code::

-    depends/install_pfft.sh $PWD/depends/install
+    make -f Makefile.pfft

-Some minor tweaks to install_pfft.sh on the configure scripts may be needed.
+Some minor tweaks to Makefile.pfft on the configure scripts may be needed.
 Especially the --enable-avx and --enable-sse / --enable-sse2 flags if compliation fails with strange errors.

 The automatical dependency requires a working version of gcc.

-Point GSL_DIR to the installation dir and use

 .. code::